 Who is this who devises doctrine in words without knowledge?
 Job 38:2

-A life spent amassing information, that which men generally refer to as knowledge, in lieu of coming to the knowledge of the TRUTH is a wasted life.
-Knowing all about someone is not the same as knowing someone.
+A life spent amassing information, that which men generally refer to as knowledge, in lieu of coming to the knowledge of the TRUTH, is a wasted life.
+Likewise, knowing all about someone is not the same as knowing someone.
 Read on to see why Who we know (and Who knows us) is so much more important than what we know…

 What is knowledge?

 Today, men generally distinguish between belief and knowledge, albeit some more than others.
 What I believe may or may not be what I know.